 The PADI Assistant Instructor Course consists of these sections:

 In addition to the responsibilities and duties you already have as a PADI Divemaster, as a PADI Assistant Instructor you can:

 At a glance, compare what you can teach when you continue your professional diver education.

 You use all the basic scuba equipment and some scuba accessories such as a dive slate, dive knife, compass, dive watch, etc.

 It is highly recommended that you own all of your own scuba equipment, as familiarity with personal gear improves general scuba diving skills.

-The PADI IDC crewpak includes all the materials needed to prepare for a PADI Assistant Instructor or Open Water Scuba Instructor course.
+The PADI IDC Crewpack includes all the materials needed to prepare for a PADI Assistant Instructor or Open Water Scuba Instructor Course.
 The 23-item pack includes:

 For more information about this, or other PADI courses, sign up for our newsletter or come on in, have a cup of coffee and a nice chat with one of our friendly instructors.

 Check out our travel website to see where we are going next and maybe jump on board for an unforgettable experience and a chance to put your new found skills to practice!